cryotools/subglacial-overdeepenings/code/README.md

 ![GLAMoR](https://cryo-tools.org/wp-content/uploads/2020/07/GLAMoR-LOGO-400px.png)
 ## Scripts
 The scripts in this repository can be used to calculate subglacial overdeepenings.
-The main work is done by *calculations.py* safe for one routine that more reliably works in R.
+The main work is done by *calculations.py*, which consists of two subsequent routines for all glaciers.
+As the `region group` routine in ArcGIS is still buggy for large datasets, we outsourced this step to R. Therefore, the routine needs to be stopped and the results have to be run through the R script in order to provide the necessary data for the second python routine.

 ### Required data
 In order to run properly, the scripts in this repository require different datasets to be downloaded.